Cardiac arrest may be caused by:

 - Unknown causes

-Factors that may increase the risk of cardiac arrest include:
+Things that may raise the risk of cardiac arrest are:

 - Coronary artery disease

 - Heart valves that do not work properly

 - Severe metabolic imbalances

 - Lung conditions

 - Having an eating disorder